taxjar/taxjar-api-docs/source/reference.md

-city_tax_rate | long | City sales tax rate for given location. city_tax_collectable | long | Amount of sales tax to collect for the city. special_district_taxable_amount | long | Amount of the order to be taxed at the special district tax rate. special_district_tax_rate | long | Special district sales tax rate for given location. special_district_tax_collectable | long | Amount of sales tax to collect for the special district. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.
+city_tax_rate | long | City sales tax rate for given location. city_tax_collectable | long | Amount of sales tax to collect for the city. special_district_taxable_amount | long | Amount of the order to be taxed at the special district tax rate. special_tax_rate | long | Special district sales tax rate for given location. special_district_tax_collectable | long | Amount of sales tax to collect for the special district. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.